srbiv/spree-heroku/README.md

 The major constraint on Heroku is that we can't write files to disk, so this extension disables all disk caching, fixes a few issues and changes Spree to store on Amazon S3.

+This is an update of http://github.com/RSpace/spree-heroku that works with Rails >= 3.0.3 and Spree >= 0.40.0

 # Requirements

 A Heroku account and an Amazon S3 account with a bucket.